 Internships are designed to provide students with practical experience in work settings where their knowledge of psychology is applied.
 Interns serve in community agencies, schools, hospitals, clinics, businesses and other similar organizations.
-Interns meet regularly throughout the semester with the faculty member directing the program in order to share their experiences.
-The Internship Director for Psychology is Dr. Mary Camac, firstname.lastname@example.org, office 517 Life Science, office phone 540 375 2474.
+Interns communicate regularly throughout the semester with the faculty member directing the program in order to share their experiences.
+The Internship Director for Psychology is Dr. Mary Camac, firstname.lastname@example.org, office 509-G Life Science, office phone 540 375 2474.

 Guidelines for Psychology Internships